MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/xiaomi-push-notifications.md

   - Teams_ITAdmin_Devices
 ms.topic: reference
 search.appverid: MET150
-description: This article provides guidance on how to enable check-in and room release Teams panels devices.
+description: This article provides guidance on how to enable push notifications in your Xiaomi Android phones.
 ---

 # How to make Teams push notifications work in your Xiaomi phone?